All right, our two Sean Hannity show, toll-free our numbers, 800-941.

 He was not only my president, he was my friend.

-But to your point, in the roughly five days after that, the president asked for an opportunity to meet with me.
+But to your point, in the roughly five days after that, the President asked for an opportunity to meet with me.

 He'd already said all the right things.

-But it was easier said than done, because I was angry, Sean.
+But it was easier said than done because I was angry, Sean.

 I was angry at what had happened.

-And um I went down to the Oval Office, walked back to that small dining room, and there we spoke.
+And I went down to the Oval Office, walked back to that small dining room, and there we spoke.

-Um I told him they were fine.
+I told him they were fine.

-But uh I also encouraged him to pray.
+But I also encouraged him to pray.

-The president's told me many times that he's a believer, and I uh I also told him that I was praying for him.
+And I also told him that I was praying for him.

-Uh um I thought the president was genuinely remorseful about what had occurred, not just with regard to me, but at the Capitol itself.
+I thought the president was genuinely remorseful about what had occurred, not just with regard to me, but at the Capitol itself.

 And he immediately was dismissive about it.

-And I said, referring to our disagreement over my role on January 6th, and then I said, I'm also never gonna stop praying for you.
+And I said, referring to our disagreement over my role on January 6th.

-And he smiled faintly and looked at me and said, That's right.
+And he smiled faintly and looked at me and said, that's right.

 Don't ever change.